simpleledger/slp-unit-test-data/README.md

 ## Overview of tests

-Link to SLP1 specification: https://github.com/simpleledger/protocol-spec/blob/master/Token_Type_1.md
+**Link to SLP1 specification: [https://github.com/simpleledger/protocol-spec/blob/master/Token_Type_1.md](https://github.com/simpleledger/protocol-spec/blob/master/Token_Type_1.md)**

 Upon release of SLP1 (SLP protocol with `token_type` = 1), the specification will be maintained at the link above in a relatively frozen state, only updated when necessary to address an ambiguity.
 By design the protocol can never be upgraded, rather to make changes it is required to choose an entirely new `token_type` --- effectively creating an entirely new protocol.

 These tests focus on SLP1.
-Part 1 is to test that all validators correctly accept / discard various forms of OP_RETURN messages.
-Part 2 is a test on full transactions with an emphasis on checking.
+Part A is to test that all validators correctly accept / discard various forms of OP_RETURN messages.
+Part B is a test on full transactions with an emphasis on checking.

-## Parsing of OP_RETURN scripts
+## Part A: Parsing of OP_RETURN scripts

 **File: [script_tests.json](script_tests.json)**